jonstites/hello-cicd/README.md

 If we added `cache: cargo` to our `.travis.yml`, it would speed up our builds.

+We could use the `strip` command to reduce the size of our binaries.

 Finally, we could run tests against beta and nightly Rust, in addition to stable.

 Implementing those ideas will be left as an exercise for the reader.